ATTN: Gerry Pyle

 1. Specific aims.
 State the short and long term goals of the project.

 2. Background and significance.
 Include a brief summary of work done by the principal investigator and others relevant to the proposed project.
 Indicate the significance of the project and its relevance to cancer/leukemia.

 3. Experimental plan.
 Describe the methodology to be used to accomplish each of the specific aims.
 Describe the results that are to be expected and how they will be evaluated.
 Indicate the potential pitfalls of the approach, their significance to the overall success of the project, and alternative approaches that will be considered.
 Although explicit details of procedures are not required, enough information should be available to allow a knowledgeable reviewer to assess the validity of the methodology to be used.

 List the authors, title and complete citation of each reference cited.
 (4 pages maximum)

 Include a paragraph justifying why seed money is required for the proposed project.
 It should indicate how the results obtained will allow the investigator to obtain peer-reviewed funding at the national level.
 A timetable for submission of such grant applications should be included.
 (Half page maximum)

 Include a paragraph written in SIMPLE, 2nd GRADE LEVEL, NON-TECHNICAL LANGUAGE which describes the short and long-term goals of the project and how they relate to cancer or leukemia.
 If the project is funded, this description will be used for promotional or other public relations materials.
 (Half page maximum)

-In the provided MS Excel spreadsheet (click here), list the name, complete address, and e-mail (if available) of at least six senior scientists, outside the state of Ohio, who could be contacted as external reviewers of your proposal.
+In the provided MS Excel spreadsheet (click here), list the name, complete address, and e-mail (if available) of at least six senior scientists, unaffiliated with you and outside the state of Ohio, who could be contacted as external reviewers of your proposal.

 Return the spreadsheet or document via e-mail separately from the application.